pratiman-91/pratiman-91.github.io/_posts/2020-07-28-Installing WRF 4.2.1 on Ubuntu LTS 20.04.md

 ### Open configure.wrf and edit:
 You can either use graphical interface or command line.
 If you want to you use command line, then go for ```nano ``` editor.
-To edit this this use following commands:
+To edit use following commands:

 ```bash
 nano configure.wrf